If you want to go further than just using free 3D models and learn how to sculpt realistic anatomy in ZBrush, this is the tutorial for you.

-I chose Michael Phelps mainly because of his unusual body; it breaks most of the general proportion rules, which makes it even more interesting.
-As you will see from the tutorial, ZBrush is an amazing tool for a project like this because it provides you with the much-needed freedom required when shaping forms.
+As you will see, ZBrush is an amazing tool for a project like this because it provides you with the much-needed freedom required when shaping forms.

 Download the files you'll need for this tutorial.

-During an anatomy study it's important that you choose a concept that will give you a huge amount of information about the shapes.
-If you're going for a full body anatomy study, then make sure you have enough reference material for each part.
+If you're going for a full body anatomy study like I am, then make sure you have enough reference material for each part.
 You can find some 360-degree pictures of a model in various poses here.
 In addition, Google and Pinterest are great resources to search for images.

 I decided on Michael Phelps because of his well-defined muscle structure, the huge amount of reference material available and his unusual body proportions.